 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Monday, May 22, 2017/Categories: News, Building and refurbishment, Fincantieri, STX France
+Author: Rebecca Gibson/22 May 2017/Categories: News, Building and refurbishment, Fincantieri, STX France

 Italy-based shipbuilder Fincantieri has signed a share purchase agreement to acquire 66.66% of the share capital of STX France from its current shareholder STX Europe.